lextoumbourou/notes/content/comp_investing_part_1.md

 ## Summary

 Tucker was saying that the content will be revamped for the next course.
-When it is and if you've got an interest in finance and a reasonable programming background, you will be laughing.
+When it is and if you've got an interest in finance and a reasonable programming background, you will almost certainly find this course worthwhile.
+All I can say is, thank you so much to the whole team for the opportunity and I cannot wait for Part 2!